Dear Manish,

 From India, Mumbai

-My opinions are against the labour officer.
-If this calculation is for an employee working on a monthly wage then it should be divided by 30.
-Since the holiday is a paid one.
-If an employee reports to work on that day we have to pay him at the of 150 per hour, which is how you pay when someone works over time.
-Does the labour inspector mean that in the months where there are many off days for either Diwali/on other occasions do we calculate their wages for that month as salary/25 or /24?
+My opinions are against the labor officer.
+If this calculation is for an employee working on a monthly wage, then it should be divided by 30, since the holiday is a paid one.
+If an employee reports to work on that day, we have to pay him at the rate of $150 per hour, which is how you pay when someone works overtime.
+Does the labor inspector mean that in the months where there are many off days for either Diwali or other occasions, do we calculate their wages for that month as salary/25 or /24?
 This is ridiculous.
-Divisible by 30 days is also widely accepted world over even if the month has 31 days.
+Divisible by 30 days is also widely accepted worldwide, even if the month has 31 days.

-However if you need to determine how to calculate the daily wage for a temp emp or one who works on hourly basis, then divided by the exact no. of days worked is acceptable.
+However, if you need to determine how to calculate the daily wage for a temporary employee or one who works on an hourly basis, then dividing by the exact number of days worked is acceptable.

 From United Arab Emirates, Dubai